 Getting Started with Location Intelligence

-We're confident that location intelligence will continue to play a major role in business development and advertising performance in 2018, so it’s no surprise that you may be thinking about leveraging location data to improve your bottom line.
+We're confident that location intelligence will continue to play a major role in business development and advertising performance, so it’s no surprise that you may be thinking about leveraging location data to improve your bottom line.

 To learn more about applying location intelligence to marketing, business development or market research, visit our Geospatial Insights page.